During the last month alone, we’ve run more than 30 Boye group meetings in Europe and North America.

 Learn more about the key trends

-I’ve recently shared how German shipping giant Hapag-Lloyd changed the game on social media.
+I’ve also shared how German shipping giant Hapag-Lloyd changed the game on social media.

 For some reflection on a fast changing world, take a look at the key digital trends for 2016.